gbarboteau/GrandPyBot/README.md

 **GrandPyBot**

-The project is avilable here : https://grandpymaps.herokuapp.com/
+The project is available here : https://grandpymaps.herokuapp.com/

 How to use the app